Creepybits/Interactive_Media_Migrator/README.md

 *   `IMAGE_EXTENSIONS`: Add or remove image file extensions from this list.
 *   `VIDEO_EXTENSIONS`: Add or remove video file extensions from this list.

+___

+# Delete Empty Folders

+An interactive python script that deletes empty folder in a given directory.

+This script will:
+1. Ask for a folder to clean.
+2. Walk through every single subfolder within it.
+3. Check if a folder is empty.
+4. If and only if it is empty, it will delete it.
+5. It works from the inside out, so it can delete nested empty folders (e.g., A/B/C where all three are empty).

+It's very safe and, as is our tradition, will ask you for confirmation before it touches anything.

+## 🚀 How to Use

+1. Save the script as a Python file (e.g., `delete_empty_folders.py`).
+2. Open a terminal or PowerShell in the directory where you saved the script.
+3. Run the script by typing:
+    ```
+    delete_empty_folders.py
+    ```
+___
+# Sort

+A quick sorting batch file.

+This will sort all images in a _image_ folder and all video files in a _video_ folder.

+## 🚀 How to Use

+Put the sort.bat file **in the folder you want to sort** and double click on it.

+### ⚠️ WARNING: This batch file will **not ask for confirmation**
+___

 ## ⚠️ A Word of Caution

 While this script is designed to be much safer than its predecessor, it is a powerful tool that **MOVES** files (not copies them).
 A "move" operation is a "copy" followed by a "delete".